CogentRedTester/mpv-file-browser/docs/addons.md

 Any arguments passed into the callback function (by the async function, not by you) will be passed on to the resume;
 in this case `command_native_async` passes three values into the callback, of which only the second is of interest to me.

-The unsaid expectation is that the programmer will yield execution before that callback returns.
-In this example I yield immediately after running the async command.

-If you are doing this during a parse operation you could also substitute `coroutine.yield()` with `parse_state:yield()` to abort the parse if the user changed browser directories during the asynchronous operation.

-If you have no idea what I've been talking about read the [Lua manual on coroutines](https://www.lua.org/manual/5.1/manual.html#2.11).

-#### `fb.coroutine.callback_t(time_limit: number): function`

-Same as `coroutine.callback()` but sets a time limit (in seconds) within which the callback needs to be resolved.
-When the time limit expires the coroutine will be resumed and the callback function returned by `callback_t` will no-longer resume the coroutine.

-Additionally, a boolean is passed as the first resume argument to the coroutine;
+If `time_limit` is set to a number, then a boolean is passed as the first resume argument to the coroutine.
-if the callback was called within the time limit the boolean will be `true`, if the callback is being run because the time limit expired the value will be `false`.
+If the callback is not run within `time_limit` seconds then the coroutine will be resumed, and the first argument will be `false`.
+If the callback is run within the time limit then the first argument will be `true`.

-If `time_limit` is falsy, then there will be no time limit, so the first resume argument to the coroutine will always be `true`.

 ```lua
 local function execute(args)